Orlando Water Quality at a Glance

 Is Orlando Water Safe to Drink?

-- Disinfection Byproducts: TTHMs at 97 ppb (exceeds EPA limit of 80 ppb); HAA5 up to 544x higher than EWG health guidelines
+- Disinfection Byproducts: TTHMs recorded as high as 97 ppb in some areas (EPA limit: 80 ppb); HAA5 levels up to 544x higher than EWG health guidelines in certain zones, though below EPA regulatory limits system-wide

 Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Orlando residents.